Snuffy2/lldap-request/README.md

       LLDAP_PASSWORD: changeme
 ```

 This does not handle any kind of security or authentication itself.
 Instead, it relies on something external to control access.
-In the example below, I use Authelia and Traefik.
+In the example below, it uses Authelia and Traefik.
 Traefik restricts the new user request to only load from internal IPs.
-The admin page requires Authelia approval and I have that address (lldap.domain.com) restriced to the admin group.
+The admin page requires Authelia approval and that address (lldap-request.domain.com) is restricted to the admin group.

 ### Example docker-compose-traefik.yml: